 \item Figure \ref{fig:SSD_SU} (a) vs (b) vs (c) vs (d): These cases correspond to scenarios in which the poor performance region consists of a single interval.
 Numerically, a smaller $\mu_0$ reduces the size of the poor performance region $C$ whereas a smaller $\sigma_0$ enlarges it.

 \item Figure \ref{fig:SSD_SU}: Across the S-shaped utility cases, we observe that when the market performs poorly, relative to the classical solution, the PPRA wealth exhibits a clear improvement, driven by the SSD constraint.
-Therefore, in adverse market scenario, the SSD constraint effectively performs as a risk-control mechanism, ensuring that the PPRA wealth remains at least as high as the benchmark wealth.
+Therefore, in an adverse market scenario, the SSD constraint effectively performs as a risk-control mechanism, ensuring that the PPRA wealth remains at least as high as the benchmark wealth.

 \item Figure \ref{fig:SSD_SU} (e) vs (f): In these examples, the poor performance region splits into two disjoint intervals.
-We further observe that when the budget of $Q_0$ is close to the bound $\bar{x}$, the PPRA wealth becomes increasingly close to the benchmark.
-This phenomenon arises because a high level of the budget of $Q_0$ make the SSD constraint dominate the optimization.
+We further observe that when the budget of $Q_0$ is closer to the bound $\bar{x}$, the PPRA wealth becomes closer to the benchmark.
+This phenomenon arises because a high level of the budget of $Q_0$ makes the SSD constraint dominate the optimization.

 \item Figure \ref{fig:SSD_SU} (a) vs (b) vs (d): A deeper examination of the impact of the budget of $Q_0$ shows a consistent pattern: as the budget of $Q_0$ approaches the bar $\bar{x}$, the PPRA wealth converges towards the benchmark.
 This illustrates how the budget level critically shapes the structure of the PPRA wealth.